 I’m a journalist with a passion for narrative investigative reporting.
 I hail from the cornfields of Illinois, where I grew up just outside of Chicago.

-I’m a business and general assignment reporter at the Alaska Dispatch News, based in Anchorage.
+I’m a business and general assignment reporter at the Anchorage Daily News (formerly Alaska Dispatch News).
 I’ve also worked as a reporter for the Orange County Register, the defunct Los Angeles Register, and the Puget Sound Business Journal.

 My reporting has taken me inside a slaughterhouse in the Midwest, public housing projects in New York City, tent cities at Occupy Portland, onto the beaches of Southern California, and to doorsteps where I was not wanted, to name a few places.